bshpetner00/ProcessingProject/README.md

   - Benjamin and I are working on ball changes.

 Vivien Lu
-  - Yesterday I worked on making living rocks move in different patterns.
+  - Monday: I worked on making living rocks move in different patterns.
+  - Tuesday: I made some adjustments to Maisha's method that adds eyes to lviing rocks.
+  - Wednesday: I made adjustments to the rock and living rock constructors so that the images are loaded in setup and passed into contructors.
+I also made the rocks larger and adjust living rock's eyes accordingly.